ibmresilient/resilient-community-apps/fn_google_cloud_functions/README.md

 Do you have a use-case or a need to get data / perform an operation from a service without exposing your IP?
 Why not build out a cloud function which does that work for you under a different network configuration and target that instead.

-The cloud function used by this example workflow is leverages a headless chrome instance to consume a URL and screenshot the result.
+The cloud function used by this example workflow leverages a headless chrome instance to consume a URL and screenshot the result.
 For information on how to set this up see [this post](https://cloud.google.com/blog/products/gcp/introducing-headless-chrome-support-in-cloud-functions-and-app-engine)

 >**Note:** This Package depends on the fn_utilities package. fn_utilities must be installed for the function to work as expected.
 In this example Workflow the output of the Google Cloud Function is used as an input into a Utility function called Base64ToAttachment.